Thorstein Veblen

 In his best-known book, The Theory of the Leisure Class (1899), Veblen coined the concepts of conspicuous consumption and conspicuous leisure.
-Historians of economics regard Veblen as the founding father of the institutional economics school.
+Veblen laid the foundation for the perspective of institutional economics.
 Contemporary economists still theorize Veblen's distinction between "institutions" and "technology", known as the Veblenian dichotomy.

 As a leading intellectual of the Progressive Era in the US, Veblen attacked production for profit.
 His emphasis on conspicuous consumption greatly influenced economists who engaged in non-Marxist critiques of fascism, capitalism, and technological determinism.

 Biography

 Early life and family background

 Veblen was born on July 30, 1857, in Cato, Wisconsin, to Norwegian-American immigrant parents, Thomas Veblen and Kari Bunde.
 He was the sixth of twelve children.

-His parents had emigrated from Norway to Milwaukee, Wisconsin, on September 16, 1847, with few funds and no knowledge of English.
+His parents had emigrated from Valdres, Norway, to Milwaukee, Wisconsin, on September 16, 1847, with few funds and no knowledge of English.
+They migrated to Milwaukee via Drammen, Hamburg and Quebec.
+The trip took four and a half months.
 Despite their limited circumstances as immigrants, Thomas Veblen's knowledge in carpentry and construction, paired with his wife's supportive perseverance, allowed them to establish a family farm in Rice County, Minnesota, where they moved in 1864.
 (The Veblen farmstead, located near the town of Nerstrand, became a National Historic Landmark in 1981.)
+Kari Bunde was not formally trained as a physician, but she frequently provided medical treatment to surrounding areas.

-Veblen began his schooling at age 5.
+Veblen began his schooling at age five.
 Although Norwegian was his first language, he learned English from neighbors and at school.
 His parents also learned to speak English fluently, though they continued to read predominantly Norwegian literature with and around their family on the farmstead.
-The family farm eventually grew more prosperous, allowing Veblen's parents to provide their children with a formal education.
-Unlike most immigrant families of the time, Veblen and all of his siblings received training in lower schools and went on to receive higher education at the nearby Carleton College.
+The family farm eventually grew more prosperous, allowing Veblen's parents to provide their children with formal education.
+Unlike most immigrant children of the time, Veblen and all of his siblings received training in lower schools and went on to receive higher education at nearby Carleton College.
 Veblen's sister, Emily, was reputedly the first daughter of Norwegian immigrants to graduate from an American college.
 The eldest Veblen child, Andrew Veblen, ultimately became a professor of physics at Iowa State University and the father of one of America's leading mathematicians, Oswald Veblen of Princeton University.

 Several commentators saw Veblen's ethnic-Norwegian background and his relative "isolation from American society" in Minnesota as essential to the understanding of his writings.
-Harvard Sociologist David Riesman maintained that Veblen's background as a child of immigrants meant that Veblen was alienated from his parents' original culture, but that his "living in a Norwegian society within America" made him unable to completely "assimilate and accept the available forms of Americanism."
-According to Stanford historian George M. Fredrickson (1959), the "Norwegian society" that Veblen lived in (Minnesota) was so "isolated" that when he left it "he was, in a sense, emigrating to America."
+Harvard University sociologist David Riesman maintained that Veblen's background as a child of immigrants meant that Veblen was alienated from his parents' original culture, but that his "living in a Norwegian society within America" made him unable to "assimilate and accept the available forms of Americanism" completely.
+According to Stanford University historian George M. Fredrickson (1959), the "Norwegian society" that Veblen lived in (Minnesota) was so "isolated" that when he left it "he was, in a sense, emigrating to America."